Apple closes stores in 4 states, again, as infections rise

-CUPERTINO, Calif.
+CUPERTINO, C.A.
 (AP) — Apple is closing 11 stores in Arizona, Florida, North Carolina and South Carolina that it had opened just few weeks after reopening them.

 The decision announced Friday arrives amid rising infections in some states, particularly those that began loosening the restrictions requiring most people to stay home and most stores to shut down this spring.